kyma-project/community/concepts/eventing-code-guidelines.md

 				// close connection
 				testEnv.natsSendConnection.Connection.Close()
 				// ensure connection is closed
-				// this is important because we want to test that the connection gets re-established as soon as we send an event assert.True(t, testEnv.natsSendConnection.Connection.IsClosed())
+				// this is important because we want to test that the connection is re-established as soon as we send an event assert.True(t, testEnv.natsSendConnection.Connection.IsClosed())
 			}

-			// send the event to NATS and asserts that the expectedStatus is returned from NATS status, err := testEnv.natsMessageSender.Send(testEnv.context, &ce)
+			// send the event to NATS and assert that the expectedStatus is returned from NATS status, err := testEnv.natsMessageSender.Send(testEnv.context, &ce)
 			assert.Nil(t, err)
 			assert.Equal(t, tc.wantHTTPStatusCode, status)